 Methylation is needed for:

-- RNA and DNA (genetic material responsible for every function in the body)
+- RNA and DNA (genetic material responsible for all cell function

 - Immune system regulation